dex4er/Pyjo/README.md

 It provides tool set for parsing and creating HTTP messages and HTML documents.
 It also supports WSGI interface.

-Pyjoyment is compatible with Python 2.7+ and 3.3+.
+Pyjoyment is compatible with Python 2.7+, Python 3.4+ and PyPy 2.4+.
 It doesn't require any external libraries or compilers.

 See http://www.pyjoyment.net/